 The blog: Any recipes that work are getting written down.
 My goals:

-(1) To write down what we cook, so we can cook it again.
-I like spontaneously combining ingredients, but something tells me that having a stockpile of recipes to scroll through would increase the number of nights per week that we decide to actually cook, rather than giving up and ordering take-out or picking up "something quick" (read: highly processed) at the store.
+(1) To write down what I cook, so I can cook it again.
+I like spontaneously combining ingredients, but something tells me that having a stockpile of recipes to scroll through would increase the number of nights per week that I decide to actually cook, rather than giving up and ordering take-out or picking up "something quick" (read: highly processed) at the store.

 (2) To make it easy to share recipes with friends and family members.
 (This is closely related to goal #1, in that it seems to be quite a bit easier to share recipes when you recall more than two of the ingredients.)